Darragh Building

 The Darragh Building, also known as the DARCO Building, is a historic commercial building at 1403 East 6th Street in Little Rock, Arkansas.
 It is a single-story building with an office component and a warehouse component.
 The office component is built using modern post and beam construction, and has walls composed of concrete panel and floor-to-ceiling windows.
 Both it and its stairs are set on recessed platforms, giving it the appearance that it is floating.
-It was built in 1958 to a design by Noland Blass, Jr., and is a good example of Mid-Century Modern commercial architecture.
+It was built in 1958 to a design by Noland Blass Jr. of Erhart, Eichenbaum, Rauch & Blass, and is a good example of Mid-Century Modern commercial architecture.

 The building was listed on the National Register of Historic Places in 2017.